Qualified Health Information Network (QHIN) updates

 Simplifying your path to nationwide interoperability

-Realize the benefits of TEFCA by partnering with Surescripts and our Surescripts Health Information Network.
-If designated a QHIN and approved for onboarding, we will be able to help organizations like yours connect on a greater level.
+Realize the power of TEFCA by partnering with Surescripts and our QHIN, Surescripts Health Information Network—here to help organizations like yours expand access to data across healthcare via Interconnect.
 Explore the benefits of partnering with an experienced leader in nationwide interoperability.

 Standards, scale & security